webim/webim-client-sdk-ios-wrapper/Pods/WebimClientLibrary/README.md

 Previous _Objective-C_ version (version numbers 2.x.x) can be reached from **version2** branch.

 ## Release notes

-* Wrong message ID bug fixed.
+* File name and file size in message with `sending` type.
-* Return previous text after message editing bug fixed.
+* Some demo app fixes.

 ## Example